 }

-You can provide the client data source with data for top and bottom pinned rows.
-These rows remain fixed at the top and bottom of the grid respectively, staying visible even as users scroll through the main dataset.
+You can include pinned rows at the top and bottom of the grid.
+These rows remain visible while users scroll through the main dataset.

 "use client";